travis-ci/docs-travis-ci-com/user/languages/php.md

 ```
 {: data-file=".travis.yml"}

 `X.Y` versions are aliases for the most recent `X.Y.Z` release.
-For precise
+For exact
 versions used in your build, consult "Build system information" in the build
 log.